4-Star Quarterback Recruit Andre Adams Revealing Commitment Between Colorado, Virginia Tech

 Four-star quarterback recruit and Colorado Buffaloes target Andre Adams was originally scheduled to announce his commitment on April 11 before he revealed his plans to postpone his decision.

-Most recently, Adams posted onto social media that he will be committing on Tuesday, April 14 at approximately 12 p.m.
-CT on Rivals' YouTube channel.
+On Tuesday, April 14, Adams ultimately revealed his commitment to the Colorado Buffaloes and coach Deion Sanders.

-Colorado is competing with the Kentucky Wildcats, Florida State Seminoles, and Virginia Tech Hokies in the sweepstakes for Adams' commitment.
+Colorado was competing with the Kentucky Wildcats, Florida State Seminoles, and Virginia Tech Hokies in the sweepstakes for Adams' commitment.

 Adams visited Colorado coach Deion Sanders, offensive coordinator Brennan Marion, and the rest of the Buffaloes' staff earlier in April, and the high-profile quarterback recruit was seemingly back in Boulder before Colorado's spring game.